 - What are my obligations and rights as a director or shareholder?

-To view the profiles of members who can be instructed through Public access, please click on the profiles below.
+We have a number of barristers who regularly act for individuals and companies through the Public Access Scheme.
+To view the profiles of members who can be instructed through the Public Access Scheme, please click on the profiles below.

 If you would like further information